pretorh/lfs-notes/steps/6-install.md

 ### Part 7

 - procps-ng
+- e2fsprogs
+    - one of the tests require 256mb memory (enable swap if needed)
 - groff
     - failed when building with --jobs 4, but passed with --jobs 1
     - no tests